Skip to main content

 PTSB deepened our commitment to long-term sustainability and committed to new climate action goals by signing Phase 2 of Business in the Community Ireland’s Low Carbon Pledge.
 The refreshed Pledge focuses on setting carbon emissions reduction targets based on science and includes measuring and reducing our carbon footprint in line with the Paris Agreement and the latest Intergovernmental Panel on Climate Change (IPCC) findings.

-The SBTi provide a structured pathway for companies to reduce greenhouse gas emissions, aiming to mitigate the severe impacts of climate change while ensuring sustainable business growth.
+The Science Based Target Initiative (SBTi) provide a structured pathway for companies to reduce greenhouse gas emissions, aiming to mitigate the severe impacts of climate change while ensuring sustainable business growth.
 Targets are deemed 'science-based' when they align with the latest climate science necessary to limit global warming to 1.5°C above pre-industrial levels, as outlined in the Paris Agreement.

 More information on PTSB’s commitment to Sustainability.